Respiratory Syncytial Virus (RSV)

 RSV has been a notifiable disease in Ireland since January 2012.
 RSV activity in Ireland is monitored by the HSE-Health Protection Surveillance Centre (HPSC).

 Explore a weekly epidemiological summary of RSV data in Ireland in the Respiratory Virus Notification Data Hub.
 The latest surveillance reports on RSV and other seasonal respiratory viruses, including influenza, are available on the HPSC website.
-RSV notifications are also reported in the Infectious Disease Weekly Report, and RSV outbreaks are reported in the Weekly Outbreak Report.
+RSV notifications are also reported in the National Notifiable Disease Hub, and RSV outbreaks are reported in the Weekly Outbreak Report.

 When does Respiratory Syncytial Virus circulate?

 RSV outbreaks typically occur in the winter months with the highest numbers of infections usually reported in December and January every year.
 The sharp winter RSV peak varies little in timing or size from one year to the next, in contrast to influenza which is much less predictable in its timing.
-However, during the 2021/22 season, RSV activity started in early October and peaked during mid November.
-During 2022/2023 season, RSV circulation also began in early October and remained at high levels during all of November.
-This trend was also seen internationally and appears to be the trend since the COVID-19 pandemic.
+Since the COVID-19 pandemic, the seasonal increase in RSV activity has started earlier in the autumn and an earlier seasonal peak in infections has been observed although seasonal activity may be starting to move back to pre-pandemic patterns.

 How is Respiratory Syncytial Virus spread?